Ra-Na/podcast-addetection/README.md

 ## Usage

-Store your mp3 files and the script in a common folder and execute the script in a bash inside the folder.
+Store your mp3 files and the script in the same folder and execute the script in a bash inside the folder.